Ankle Compression for Sprain

 Benefits of Ankle Compression for Sprain

-By applying some pressure by wearing a compression ankle brace wrapped around a sprained ankle, you can reduce swelling, and pain, and provide some support.
+By applying pressure through the use of a compression ankle brace wrapped around a sprained ankle, you can reduce swelling and pain while also providing support.

-Reduces Swelling: Ankle brace compression socks are used to decelerate blood movement to the sprained area and promote the return of lymphatic fluid, thus reducing swelling and quickening the outflow of metabolic substances.
+Reduces Swelling: Ankle brace compression socks are used to slow down blood flow to the sprained area and promote the return of lymphatic fluid, thereby reducing swelling and accelerating the outflow of metabolic substances.

-Relieve Pain: Swelling is one of the main causes of pain, compression ankle support brace can immobilize the joint and reduce unnecessary movement, thus reducing pain.
+Relieve Pain: Swelling is one of the leading causes of pain; a compression ankle support brace can immobilize the joint and reduce unnecessary movement, thus reducing pain.

-Promote Recovery: By alleviating swelling, the compression can reduce the inflammation reaction, which will facilitate the repair of tissues.
+Promote Recovery: By alleviating swelling, compression can reduce the inflammatory reaction, facilitating tissue repair.

 How Many Days Should You Compress a Sprained Ankle?